filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/ethereum-libraries/index.md

    ![Select contract in Remix.](deploy-select-contract.png)

 5. Click **Deploy**, and confirm the transaction on MetaMask.
-Your token contract will be deployed to Filecoin Hyperspace after the transaction is confirmed on-chain.
+Your token contract will be deployed to Filecoin Calibration after the transaction is confirmed on-chain.

 ### Mint your tokens